Semi-Passive RFID PCB: The Innovative Engine of IoT Combining Passive Communication and Active Sensing

 Data Write to Flash 2 mA 10 ms / 15 minutes ~0.5 µAh

-Total Average Daily Power Consumption ~25.8 µAh
+Total Daily Power Consumption ~25.8 µAh

-Using a 220mAh Battery Estimated Lifespan ≈ 220,000 / 25.8 / 365 ≈ 23.3 Years (Theoretical Value)
+Using 220mAh Battery Estimated Lifespan ≈ 220,000 / 25.8 / 365 ≈ 23.3 years (theoretical)

 Get PCB Quote